Stop in Palmer Before or After Visiting El Yunque

 Palmer: Portal del Yunque

 The sector of Palmer is bounded by Route 3 (on the north side) and Road 955 (on the south side) in the town of Río Grande.
-It’s a small, local area with some restaurants, souvenir shops, a US post office, a church, and the new US Forest Service information center.
+It’s a small, local area with some restaurants, souvenir shops, a US post office, a church, and ice cream shop.
 There is a little bit of on-street parking, and a couple gravel parking lots.
 But nothing is more than about a 10-minute walk from wherever you might park, so park where you can.

 Food, Drinks, Snacks

-Hiking in the forest is sure to make you hungry and thirsty.
+Hiking in the forest and exploring the area is sure to make you hungry and thirsty.
 Stop in for sandwiches to go, sit down for a burger, or grab a smoothie or other drink.
 The Puertorrican Bakery has breakfast, sandwiches, and other goodies.
 Mi Vida Café has burgers, sandwiches, drinks, and coffee.
-Peccas Helado Artesanal has small-batch, home-made ice cream, in flavors you won’t find anywhere else.
 Piña Loka is a food truck that has piña coladas, açai bowls, smoothies, and frappés.
 Lluvia Deli Bar has breakfast and lunch menus, plus pizza, smoothies, and coffee.
 Degree 18 Juice Bar has a vegan menu with sandwiches, smoothies, açai and fruit bowls, juices, and a craft beer selection.
 La Caña has limbers and ice cream.

-If you want to do a little souvenir shopping, pay a visit to Caribbean Trading Company or El Portalito HUB.
-You’ll be able to find T-shirts, hot sauces, local art and crafts, select local rums, jewelry, books, and lots of other stuff.
+If you want to do a little souvenir shopping, pay a visit to Artisan Forest for tax-free artisan works, Caribbean Trading Company .
+You’ll be able to find T-shirts, hot sauces, local art and crafts, select local rums, jewelry, books, and lots of other beautiful and interesting items.

 If you’re looking for some other things to do besides hiking in El Yunque National Forest, there are some other nearby options.
 Though not in the sector of Palmer itself, just a short drive up Road 191 you’ll find two zipline companies (Rainforest Zipline Park and Junglequí Zipline Park), and access to the Mameyes River which is a very popular spot for swimming and BBQ for “the locals”.